 Did you know that 90% of the world’s data on the internet was generated in the last two years alone?
 This data brings about access to more business-critical insights than ever before.
-While this is positive, it has made the landscape more difficult for professionals to navigate.
-We particularly see this is the case for PR and marketing professionals who rely heavily on digital channels and the data they produce.
+While this is positive, it has made the landscape more difficult for management teams to navigate.
+We particularly see this is the case for B2B and B2C PR and marketing professionals who rely heavily on digital channels and the data they produce.

-PR and marketing teams who bring external insights gleaned from online media into the boardroom make more informed and competitive decisions… But this isn’t the case if the data hasn’t come from one single source.
+PR and Marketing teams who bring external insights gleaned from online media into the boardroom make more informed brand, customer, and competitive decisions — but this isn’t the case if the data hasn’t come from one single tool.

-During this two-part article, I’ll walk you through what is meant by a ‘single source of truth’, how this differs from a ‘single version of the truth’ and why both are important.
-Stay tuned for the second part of the article where I’ll discuss how to obtain them both.
+During this blog post, we’ll walk you through what is meant by a ‘single source of truth’ (SSOT), how this differs from a ‘single version of the truth’ (SVOT), why both are important for marketing and comms teams — and the process to follow to obtain them!

 What is a ‘single source of truth’ and how does this differ from a ‘single version of the truth’?